 Evolution Of Urethane: Shaping Street Roller Skates

-• You’ve probably never thought about it, but urethane wheels had a game-changing impact on longboarding culture and longboarding performance.
+You’ve probably never thought about it, but urethane wheels had a game-changing impact on longboarding culture and longboarding performance.
 Urethane’s durability made skateboards faster and smoother, transforming how we ride.
-The urethane manufacturing process also allowed for better control and stability in longboarding.
-This longboarding revolution not only changed our experience on the streets, but it allowed skateboarders to explore new styles like vert longboarding, street skateboarding, and dirt longboarding.
+The urethane manufacturing process also allowed for better control and stability in skateboarding.
+This skateboarding revolution not only changed the roller skate experience on the streets, but it allowed skateboarders to explore new roller skates styles like vert longboarding, street skateboarding, and dirt longboarding.
 These changes allowed skateboarding to evolve into the activity we know and love today.

 Birth Of Vert Riding